Harvard-AI-and-Robotics-Lab/FairAdaptiveScaling/README.md

 # FairAdaptiveScaling

 The code for the paper entitled **Equitable deep learning for diabetic retinopathy detection using multi-dimensional retinal imaging with fair adaptive scaling**.
-If you have any questions, please email <harvardophai@gmail.com>.
+If you have any questions, please email <harvardophai@gmail.com> and <harvardairobotics@gmail.com>.

 <img src="fig/motivation.jpg" width="800">